genzsde/Loan-Prediction/README.md

 ## Conclusion

-By leveraging these technologies and algorithms, this project aims to provide a robust solution for predicting loan eligibility.
+By leveraging these technologies and algorithms, this project aims to provide a robust solution for predicting loan eligibility with an accuracy of 85%.
 This can help banks streamline their loan approval process, reduce manual workload, and improve decision-making accuracy.